tfclarkdesigns/Aether-Galaxy/docs/files/latest/markdown/report-on-the-galaxy.md

 # 2025-11-14
 - uploaded The Kols Files, Chapter 3 in Markdown and PDF
-- added The Kols Files to GitHub Pages site.
+- added The Kols Files and this file to GitHub Pages site.
+- Cleaned up GitHub Pages site formatting and made all file names stable
 - changed this file's name for compatibility

 ---